HOPE Youth Leadership Program

 - 93% enroll in college

-- 93% graduate college in 5 years or fewer
+- 93% graduate college in five years or fewer

 Objectives

-- Expose students to career exploration activities especially in science, technology, engineering, arts, math and public service including providing mentorship opportunities with first-generation professionals.
+- Expose students to career exploration opportunities, especially in science, technology, engineering, arts, math and public service, while providing mentorship from first-generation professionals.

-- Educate students on basic financial literacy such as savings, budgeting and health financial goals setting.
+- Educate students on basic financial literacy, including saving, budgeting and setting healthy financial goals.

-- Provide student enhanced civic participation opportunities and civics education.
+- Provide students with enhanced civic participation opportunities and civics education.

-- Provide students with knowledge and information about healthy living, wellness and wellbeing.
+- Equip students with knowledge and resources to support healthy living, wellness, and overall wellbeing.

 Program Components